Place des Arts

 This downtown Montreal venue is amazing and the world famous annual Jazz Fest is almost indescribable.
 A short version: over a full city block of revelry, constant stage entertainment at every corner, happy smiling folks and of course food and beverages.
 Plus, well known artists and acts inside at the ultra modern theaters.

-Fred Irvin - a week ago
+Fred Irvin - 6 months ago

 Directions